julianmedwards/containerized-trello/README.md

 Run `bash ./scripts.sh start-prod` to start the docker app with docker compose.
 It may take a few moments for the database to get running before the api can connect properly.

+`bash .scripts.sh stop-prod` will stop the app's containers.

-Production configuration is found in docker-compose.override.yml.
+Production configuration is found in docker-compose.override.yml

 ## How to develop using a Docker development container/environment

+You can run the app in a Docker development environment while editing on your host machine with hot reloading.
+You will be able to edit both the react app and the api with your own database instance.

 Run `bash ./scripts.sh build-dev` to build the docker containers.

 Run `bash ./scripts.sh start-dev` to bring up the containers.

-You will be able to make changes to both the react app and api and see them reflected in the container.
+Connect to localhost:3000 to see the app or query the api on localhost:5000.

-Docker dev container configuration is found in docker-compose.dev.yml.
+Docker dev container configuration is found in docker-compose.dev.yml